-Here’s a few other home search tips:
+Here are a few other home search tips:

 - Google Street View: Check out the area and see what the homes of your potential neighbors look like.
 Remarkably much of the lake has Google Street View coverage!

-- Walk Score: See how many restaurants, bars and shops are within walking distance of a home you’re considering.
+- Walk Score: See how many restaurants, bars, and shops are within walking distance of a home you’re considering.

 What about word of mouth?
 In our own analysis, we found that approximately the same percentage of floating homes sell off-market as do regular homes.
-The said, we recommend working with an agent connected to the floating home community as they’re more likely than not to hear about off-market opportunities.
+That said, we recommend working with an agent connected to the floating home community as they’re more likely than not to hear about off-market opportunities.

 Picking an agent

 When you want to start seeing homes in person, it is a good time to find an agent.
-Many homebuyers end up working with the first agent they talk to, but we recommend being thoughtful and deliberate to find an agent who specializes in floating homes.
+Many home buyers end up working with the first agent they talk to, but we recommend being thoughtful and deliberate to find an agent who specializes in floating homes.
 Floating homes are sufficiently different from a land home that you should work with an agent who is experienced in them.

 Here are some questions to ask: